canonical/k8s-snap/docs/src/snap/howto/backup-restore.md

 # Backup and restore

 [Velero][] is a popular open source backup solution for Kubernetes.
 Its core implementation is a controller running in the cluster that oversees the backup and restore operations.
 The administrator is given a CLI tool to schedule operations and/or perform on-demand backup and restores.
 This CLI tool creates Kubernetes resources that the in-cluster Velero controller acts upon.
 During installation the controller needs to be [configured with a repository (called a 'provider')][providers], where the backup files are stored.

 This document describes how to setup Velero with the MinIO provider acting as an S3 compatible object store.

 ## What you will need

 - A running Canonical Kubernetes with DNS enabled
-- MinIO (install described below)
+- MinIO (install described below) or other S3 bucket
 - Velero (install described below))
 - An example workload